2yngsklab/EchoRNA/README.md

 ## Dependencies and Requirements

-EchoRNA was developed and tested on an NVIDIA L40 GPU with the following OS and Python package dependencies
+EchoRNA was developed and trained on an NVIDIA L40 GPU with the following OS and Python package dependencies

 ### Software dependencies
 - CentOS Linux 7 with GCC 4.8.5 and Glibc 2.17